See OneList (online reading lists) for current lists of recommended reading for your course / modules.

 Image Databases and Copyright

 Be very careful when using images in assignments and studio practice.
-Unauthorised or unattributed use of images of art works may mean you are in breach of copyright legislation which can have serious consequences.
+Appropriation involves the reuse of images or works without making any changes to the original for creative or artmaking purposes.
+However, unauthorised or unattributed use of images of art works may mean you are in breach of copyright legislation which can have serious consequences.
+This video from LinkedIn Learning explains the difference between appropriation and copyright infringement.

 Check out this InfosmART tutorial, produced by Learning Resources at the Glasgow School of Art, to learn how to make sure you are using images responsibly and ethically.